We're Going Through Some Changes!

 Renovation and Improvement Plans

 We are excited to announce the upcoming launch of a renovation project tied to our mission of access to the arts for all.
-Construction begins in May 2023, led by Li/Saltzman Architects, and will result in key upgrades to the center’s architecture that will support our values of inclusivity, transparency, and accessibility.
+Construction, led by Li/Saltzman Architects, will result in key upgrades to the center’s architecture that will support our values of inclusivity, transparency, and accessibility.

 Abrons Arts Center is widely regarded as a case study for the role that architecture can play in facilitating access to the arts for a diverse community.
 Originally built as the Arts for Living Center–an extension to Henry Street Settlement’s historic Neighborhood Playhouse–the center was designed in 1975 by architect Lo-Yi Chan of the firm Prentice & Chan, Ohlhausen.
 In collaboration with an intergenerational cohort of local residents, the firm developed a design for a new kind of urban arts center for the 20th century, one that would serve a wide array of needs and interests of local and visiting communities.